A look back at a year of weaving — and a guide to what you can learn in our workshops

 a stone

-We work with recycled cotton yarns from Hooked (the same yarns used in our weaving starter kits), naturally dyed linen yarns from Naturally Dyed, and a mix of fibres and yarns for wrapping and binding.
+We work with recycled cotton yarns from Hooked (the same yarns used in our weaving starter kits), linen yarns, naturally dyed by mum, and a mix of fibres and yarns for wrapping and binding.

 What people make